 Phase 1: Out of the 1,095 entries received, 30 semi-finalists were selected to receive mentoring support to advance their ideas.
 They took part in the Social Innovation Academy to network with other European organisations and potential partners in their field of activity.

 Phase 2: Out of the 30 semi-finalists, 10 finalists have been selected and they will be pitching their idea at the Awards Ceremony on 27 October in Brussels, where the 3 final winners will receive a prize of €50,000 each.

-In order to select the best entries throughout the competition, the European Commission is supported by an external jury (316 KB) made up of 12 experts.
+In order to select the best entries throughout the competition, the European Commission was supported by an external jury (316 KB) made up of 12 experts.

 Follow our #diogochallenge journey on Twitter: @EUSocialInnov.